curtsinger-lab/riker/docs/language.md

 ## Actions
 **`Open(ref : Ref)`**
 A command retains a handle to a given reference.
-Only opened references can be inherited by child commands (e.g. via file descriptors that are not opened with O_CLOEXEC).
+By default, references are internal to commands and do not need to be opened and closed.
+The Open() and Close() IR steps are used to track when a command saves a reference that could be inherited by another command.
+Currently, this happens when the reference is used as the root directory, working directory, or to create an entry in the file descriptor table.
+When a child command is launched, all references inherited by the child are explicitly opened in the IR trace.

 **`Close(ref : Ref)`**
 A command has closed its final handle to a given reference.
+This reference must have been opened by the command at an earlier point.
+When a command exits, any remaining references are explicitly closed in the IR trace.

 **`UpdateMetadata(ref : Ref, v : MetadataVersion)`**
 Get the artifact reached by `ref` and set its metadata to version `v`.